sjhloco/build_fabric/README.md

 {# system nve infra-vlans {{ fbc.adv.mlag.peer_vlan }} #}
 ```

 Although they work on EVE-NG it is not perfect for running N9Kv.
 I originally started on `nxos.9.2.4` and although it is fairly stable in terms of features and uptime, the API can be very slow at times taking upto 10 minuets to deploy a device config.
 Sometimes after a deployment the API would stop responding (couldn't telnet on 443) but NXOS CLI said it was listening.
 To fix this you have disable and re-enable the *nxapi* feature.
-Removing the command 'nxapi use-vrf management' seems to help to make the API more stable.
+Removing the command `nxapi use-vrf management` seems to help to make the API more stable.

-I moved onto to NXOS `nxos.9.3.5` and although the API is faster and has more stablbility, there is a different issue around the interface module.
+I moved onto to NXOS `nxos.9.3.5` and although the API is faster and has more stability, there is a different issue around the interface module.
 When the N9Kv went to 9.3 the interfaces where moved to a separate module, module 1.

 ```none
 Mod Ports             Module-Type                      Model           Status